Florida residents are familiar with why our state is considered the lightning capital of the nation: the afternoon thunderstorm.

-Tall cumulus, dark clouds may be one of the first indications of a developing thunderstorm.
+Tall cumulus, dark clouds may be one of the first signs of a developing thunderstorm.
 Be aware of thunderstorm watches and warnings issued for your area.

-Lightning can strike as far as ten miles away, about the distance you can hear thunder.
-When a storm is ten miles away, it may be difficult to tell a storm is coming.
-Even if there is a clear blue sky, you can still be at risk for lightning strikes.
+Lightning, which can strike as far as 10 miles away, is about the distance you can hear thunder.
+However, when a storm is 10 miles away, it may be difficult to tell a storm is coming—even if there is a clear blue sky, you can still be at risk for lightning strikes.

-If you hear thunder, you are within striking distance of lightning and should seek safe shelter.
+If you hear thunder, then you are within striking distance of lightning and should find a safe shelter.

 Seek Safe Shelter

-Anyone engaged in outdoor work or activities needs to stop as soon as he or she hears the first rumble of thunder and move to a safe location.
-Do not come back outside and resume activities until thirty minutes after hearing the last roll of thunder.
+Anyone engaged in outdoor work or activities should stop as soon as he or she hears the first rumble of thunder and move to a safe location.
+Do not come back outside and resume activities until 30 minutes after hearing the last roll of thunder.

-Remember your animal companions; bring them inside too or put them in a safe structure.
+Remember your animal companions—bring them inside or put them in a safe structure.

-Safe: Fully enclosed building with a roof, walls, and floor; fully enclosed, metal-top vehicle.
+Safe: Fully enclosed building with a roof, walls, and floor or a fully enclosed, metal-top vehicle.